gap-system/gap/INSTALL.md

 script `bin/gap.sh` which you can use to start GAP.
 If you want, you can copy this script later to a directory that is listed in your search path.

-(Note: In fact, what is produced is a script called `bin/gap-<configname>.sh`, where `<configname>` is a name which you specify or a default string, and `bin/gap.sh` is a link to that script.
-See the section "Configure options" below.

 OS X users please note that this script must be started from within the Terminal Application.
 It is not possible to start GAP by clicking this script.